ElectroRoute-Japan/mms-client/README.md

 [![Unit Tests Status](https://github.com/ElectroRoute-Japan/mms-client/actions/workflows/check.yml/badge.svg)](https://github.com/ElectroRoute-Japan/mms-client/actions)

 # Overview
 This repository contains a Python client that is capable of communication with the Market Management System (MMS), which handles requests related to Flex or Virtual Power Plant (VPP) trading.
-The underlying library is relies on SOAP communication, which is a pain to work with at the best of times.
+The underlying library relies on SOAP communication, which is a pain to work with at the best of times.
 This particular SOAP API adds its own special layer of obnoxiousness, however.
 As such, it was deemed useful to have a client which would obfuscate most, if not all of this away from the user.

 # Communication
 The underlying API sends and receives XML documents.
 Each of these request or responses, which we will hereafter refer to as *outer* requests and responses, contains metadata about the request/response as well as three fields which are extremely important to successful communication with the API: